Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Short structures from blowup materials

-\begin{defn}[Squid materials] The following data define \emph{squid materials} for a finitely generated group $G$: \begin{enumerate} \item $G$ acts cocompactly on a simplicial graph $\ov{X}$, called the \emph{support graph}, which is triangle- and square-free, and such that no connected component of $\ov{X}$ is a single point. \item For every $v\in \ov X^{(0)}$, its stabiliser is an extension
+\begin{defn}[Blowup materials] The following data define \emph{blowup materials} for a finitely generated group $G$: \begin{enumerate} \item $G$ acts cocompactly on a simplicial graph $\ov{X}$, called the \emph{support graph}, which is triangle- and square-free, and such that no connected component of $\ov{X}$ is a single point. \item For every $v\in \ov X^{(0)}$, its stabiliser is an extension

 where $H_v$ is a finitely generated hyperbolic group and $Z_v$ is a cyclic, normal subgroup of $\Stab{G}{v}$ which acts trivially on $\link_{\ov X}(v)$.
 The family of such extensions is equivariant with respect to the $G$-action by conjugation. \item Whenever $e=\{v,w\}$ is an edge of $\ov{X}$, $\text{P}\Stab{G}{e}\coloneq\Stab{G}{v}\cap\Stab{G}{w}$ contains $\langle Z_v, Z_w\rangle $ as a finite index subgroup.
 Moreover, $\p_v(Z_w)$ is quasiconvex in $H_v$. \item $G$ is weakly hyperbolic relative to $\{\Stab{G}{v_i}\}_{v_i\in V}$. \item For all $v_i\in V$ for which $Z_{v_i}$ is infinite, there exists a finite-index, normal subgroup $E_{v_i}$ of $\Stab{G}{v_i}$, containing $Z_{v_i}\cap E_{v_i}$ in its centre.
 Furthermore, there is a homogeneous quasimorphism